Breast cancer; answering the questions I had at the time of my diagnosis. An honest chat with myself now the seas are calmer.

 My personal stats.

-I was 35 years old with a 6 month old baby when I noticed a large lump forming in my breast.
+In 2019 I was 35 years old with a 6 month old baby when I noticed a large lump forming in my breast.
 It was initially dismissed as being a blocked milk duct as I was breastfeeding at the time.
 But it kept on growing.
 Fast.
 5 months later, I was told I had triple negative breast cancer stage 2, grade 3.
 In the course of exactly 1 year I underwent chemotherapy, surgery, radiotherapy then oral chemotherapy.
-I am now 2 years post diagnosis.
+Thankfully, the treatment worked well.

 These are the main questions I so deeply coveted an answer to back at the start of my breast cancer journey.
 I have answered them honestly, and I don’t believe in sugar coating.
 If you’re reading this because you have been hit with breast cancer, you already know it is not going to be an easy ride.
 My dressing it up would just be insulting.
 The best thing I can do for you is to tell you the truth.
 I know it will bring you hope, relief, reassurance and prepare you for what’s coming.